-China central bank should shun risky bond buying as economy improves: adviser
+China central bank should shun risky bond buying as economy improves: Adviser

 If the central bank is forced to provide large-scale financing for the deficit, it would lead to depreciation of the yuan and inflation risks or asset bubbles, especially in real estate, Ma said, pointing to experiences in some countries.

-China's credit rating could also suffer if the deficit monetization' mechanism is established, which could encourage excessive government borrowings, he said.
+China's credit rating could also suffer if the deficit monetisation' mechanism is established, which could encourage excessive government borrowings, he said.

 Chinese law still bans the central bank from buying government bonds.